pythonarcade/arcade/doc/programming_guide/sound.rst

 Streaming Can Cause Freezes
 """""""""""""""""""""""""""
-Failing to meet the requirements can cause buffering issues.
+Failing to meet the requirements above can cause buffering issues.

-Good compression can help, but it can't fully overcome it.
+Good compression on files can help, but it can't fully overcome it.
 Each skip outside the currently loaded data requires reading and decompressing a replacement.

 In the worst-case scenario, frequent skipping will mean constantly buffering instead of playing.
 Although video streaming sites can